SemVer Is Not About You

 distributed across the set of people that also scales linearly!

 This is the problem that SemVer solves — it has nothing to do with your code or your direct dependencies, it’s all about dependencies of your dependencies.
-SemVer is library maintainer saying when two versions of their library can be unified:
+SemVer is a library maintainer saying when two versions of their library can be unified:

 - If major version is bumped, no unification happens, the library will get duplicated.